wellmadehq/writing/Ledes.md

 ___

 > Though Hailey Fort is only 9 years old, she has already done more to help the homeless and needy than many of us have.
 This young girl spends her free time building mobile shelters for the homeless, and even grows food and provides toiletries for them, too!

-> You're a stylish lady.
-You have all the right elements for putting together a killer outfit.
-But the devil is in the details--and even the slightest of styling tricks can take an ensemble to the next level.